phongduong/my-portfolio/data/posts/schedule-netlify-sites-deployment-with-github-actions.md

 run: curl -X POST ${{ secrets.{BUILD_HOOK_SECRET_NAME} }}
 ```

-It retrieves the encrypted secret of your build hook from `secret` context of your repo.
-This command will send a `POST` request to your site build hook.
+It retrieves the encrypted secret of your build hook from `secrets` context and send a `POST` request to the build hook.

-Commit your workflow configuration and check the result of your workflow in the **Actions** page.
-It will display the result at the time you schedule.
+Commit your workflow configuration.
+It will run at the time you scheduled.
+You can check the result of your workflow in the **Actions** page

-After the workflow completed, visit **Deploys** page of your Netlify site.
+After the workflow runs, visit **Deploys** page of your Netlify site.
 You can see your triggered deploy in the deploy list.